Codatrix1/TypeScript/README.md

-# TypeScript
+# TypeScript: The Complete Developer's Guide

+## Instructor

+- Stephen Grider

 ## Overview

 - Design patterns for building large applications
-- Typescript Integration into React/Redux or Express projects
+- TypeScript Integration into React/Redux or Express projects
 - Understanding Composition vs Inheritance, and when to use each
 - Writing reusable code powered by classes and interfaces
-- Assembling reusable boilerplates for Typescript projects
+- Assembling reusable boilerplates for TypeScript projects

 ## Requirements or Prerequisites

-- Basic knowledge of ES2015 Javascript
+- Good understanding of ES2015 JavaScript